Create a ticket

 Required flag:

-Note: the key and value fields are required.
+Note: the --key and --value flags are required.

 Subcommand update